sherman6/sherman6.github.io/README.md

 Will work on this as time permits.

-Curious researcher with passion for data science.
+__Who Am I:__  A curious researcher with passion for data science.
 Interests: attitude & opinion research; consumer perceptions; psychology; machine learning; media bias.